Jira-Product-Discovery-Integrations/polaris-forge-ref-app/README.md

 ```
 9. Go to Polaris Data Tab and test your URL's

-10. (Optional) If you want to test OAUTH2 app example you need to register a Slack app, configure it with required scopes defined in `manifest.yml`
+10. (Optional) If you want to test OAUTH2 app example you need to register a Slack app, configure it with required scopes defined in `manifest.yml`. \
-Also define Redirect URL in Slack app to `https://id.atlassian.com/outboundAuth/finish`.
+Also define Redirect URL in Slack app to `https://id.atlassian.com/outboundAuth/finish`. \
 And set OAUTH2 client and secret using this command:

 ```bash
 npm run externalAuth:set -- --email $EMAIL --api-token $ATLASSIAN_API_TOKEN --forge-app-id $FORGE_APP_ID --forge-env $FORGE_ENV --service-key $EXTERNAL_AUTH_SERVICE_KEY --client-id $SLACK_CLIENT_ID --client-secret $SLACK_CLIENT_SECRET
 ```

-...`$EXTERNAL_AUTH_SERVICE_KEY` is defined in `manifest.yml` and equals to `slack` in our case.
+`$EXTERNAL_AUTH_SERVICE_KEY` is defined in `manifest.yml` in `externalAuth` section as `key` and equals to `slack` in our case.

 10. All set 🎉